brentp/mosdepth/README.md

 ## thresholds

-given a set of regions to the `--by` argment, `mosdepth` can report the number of bases in each region that are covered at or above each threshold value given to `--thresholds`. e.g:
+given a set of regions to the `--by` argument, `mosdepth` can report the number of bases in each region that are covered at or above each threshold value given to `--thresholds`. e.g:
 ```